faizan12123/House-of-Code-Website/README.md

 # https://houseofcode.info

-## The official website for House of Code!
+## The Official Website for House of Code!

 Here is a full list of the services we provide: